cloudthread/docs/guides/setting-up-tag-catalog.md

           cloudthread-token: ${{ secrets.CLOUDTHREAD_TOKEN }}
 ```

-`terraform-path` should be the file path for where your Terraform project lives within the repo.
+`terraform-path` should be the file path for where your Terraform project lives within the repository.

-5. Add the required `CLOUDTHREAD_CATALOG_KEY` and `CLOUDTHREAD_TOKEN` variables to your repo Actions Secrets in the repo Settings page. `CLOUDTHREAD_CATALOG_KEY` should be set to the catalog key from Step 2, and `CLOUDTHREAD_TOKEN` set to the Api Key generated in Step 3.
+5. Add the required `CLOUDTHREAD_CATALOG_KEY` and `CLOUDTHREAD_TOKEN` variables to your repository Actions Secrets in the repository Settings page. `CLOUDTHREAD_CATALOG_KEY` should be set to the catalog key from Step 2, and `CLOUDTHREAD_TOKEN` set to the Api Key generated in Step 3.